-The Neighborhood Services Division, within the Development Customer Services Department of the Village of Oak Park, works with the network of public agencies and local nonprofit organizations through which it will eventually carry out the Action Plan.
+The Neighborhood Services Division, within the Development Customer Services Department of the Village of Oak Park, works with the network of public agencies and local non-profit organizations through which it will eventually carry out the Action Plan.
 In administering its programs, the Village works cooperatively within a local government landscape that includes Oak Park Township, Elementary School District 97, High School District 200, the Park District of Oak Park, the Oak Park Library District, the Oak Park Housing Authority/Residence Corporation and the Oak Park Township Mental Health Board.

-In contracting with public, private and nonprofit agencies to deliver the community programs and services outlined in the draft Action Plan, the Village uses its annual budget process to coordinate and allocate funding.
-The Village's governing body, the Village Board, receives public input via the Community Development Citizens' Advisory Committee (CDCAC) regarding the allocation of CDBG and ESG funds.
-Staff and elected officials consider community needs and public opinion to determine prioritization.
+In contracting with public, private and non-profit agencies to deliver the community programs and services outlined in the draft Action Plan, the Village uses its annual budget process to coordinate and allocate funding.
+The Village's governing body, the Village Board, receives public input via the Community Development Citizens Advisory Committee (CDCAC) regarding the allocation of CDBG and ESG funds.

-Non-profit CDBG sub-recipients are monitored based on a risk analysis, and previous performance is reported, by Village staff, to the CDCAC when agencies apply for funding.
+Non-profit CDBG subrecipients are monitored based on a risk analysis, and previous performance is reported, by Village staff, to the CDCAC when agencies apply for funding.
 Many of the Village's largest contract service providers, or "community partners," receive funding from other sources.
 The community partners funding includes local Village funds, other government or private grants, user fees, operating income and member support.
+Private sector agencies also play a role in meeting the goals outlined in the draft Action Plan.